-- Site Recovery Manager does not support the protection of virtual machines that have persistent memory (PMem) devices, PMem disks, or are configured for replication on a PMem datastore. - When exporting history reports in HTML format, the custom per virtual machine commands are missing from the report.
-To see the custom per virtual machine commands, export the history reports in XML format. - In a federated environment with linked vCenter Server instances, when you log in to the REST API gateway local site this will automatically log you in to the remote site.
+- Site Recovery Manager does not support the protection of virtual machines that have persistent memory (PMem) devices, PMem disks, or are configured for replication on a PMem datastore. - In a federated environment with linked vCenter Server instances, when you log in to the REST API gateway local site this will automatically log you in to the remote site.
 You do not have to make a POST /remote-session request.
 It is not possible to log in to the remote site with a different user name. - The protection and recovery of encrypted virtual machines with vSphere Replication requires VMware vSphere 7.0 Update 2c or later. - When a linked clone virtual machine is created, some of its disks continue to use the base virtual machine disks.
 If you use vVols replication, you must replicate the linked clone virtual machine on the same replication group as the base virtual machine, otherwise you get the following error message: "Virtual machine '{vmName}' is replicated by multiple replication groups."
-If you have to replicate the base virtual machine in a different replication group than the linked clone virtual machines, or the base virtual machine cannot be replicated at all, the linked clone virtual machines must be converted to full clones. - Site Recovery Manager does not support Virtual Volumes replication of unattached disks which are present only in a snapshot. - Site Recovery Manager does not currently support NetApp Cloud Volumes Service for Google Cloud VMware Engine neither as source nor as target for a replication. - VMware Site Recovery Manager does not currently support AVS ANF for NetApp ONTAP NFS storage neither as source nor as target for a replication. - The VMware Site Recovery Manager 8.7 Configuration Import/Export Tool Importing attempts to import the recovery settings of protected virtual machines only once no matter whether the protected virtual machines are part of one or many recovery plans. - vSphere Flash Read Cache is disabled on virtual machines after recovery and the reservation is set to zero.
+If you have to replicate the base virtual machine in a different replication group than the linked clone virtual machines, or the base virtual machine cannot be replicated at all, the linked clone virtual machines must be converted to full clones. - Site Recovery Manager does not support Virtual Volumes replication of unattached disks which are present only in a snapshot. - Site Recovery Manager does not currently support NetApp Cloud Volumes Service for Google Cloud VMware Engine neither as source nor as target for a replication. - VMware Site Recovery Manager does not currently support AVS ANF for NetApp ONTAP NFS storage neither as source nor as target for a replication. - The VMware Site Recovery Manager 8.8 Configuration Import/Export Tool Importing attempts to import the recovery settings of protected virtual machines only once no matter whether the protected virtual machines are part of one or many recovery plans. - vSphere Flash Read Cache is disabled on virtual machines after recovery and the reservation is set to zero.
 Before performing a recovery on a virtual machine that is configured to use vSphere Flash Read Cache, take a note of the virtual machine's cache reservation from the vSphere Web Client.
-You can reconfigure vSphere Flash Read Cache on the virtual machine after the recovery. - Site Recovery Manager 8.7 supports the protection of virtual machines with uni-processor vSphere FT, but deactivates uni-processor vSphere FT on the virtual machines on the recovery site after a recovery. - If you use uni-processor vSphere FT on virtual machines, you must configure the virtual machines on the protected site so that Site Recovery Manager can deactivate vSphere FT after a recovery.
+You can reconfigure vSphere Flash Read Cache on the virtual machine after the recovery. - Site Recovery Manager 8.8 supports the protection of virtual machines with uni-processor vSphere FT, but deactivates uni-processor vSphere FT on the virtual machines on the recovery site after a recovery. - If you use uni-processor vSphere FT on virtual machines, you must configure the virtual machines on the protected site so that Site Recovery Manager can deactivate vSphere FT after a recovery.
 For information about how to configure virtual machines for uni-processor vSphere FT on the protected site, see https://kb.vmware.com/kb/2109813.